piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 interface TagInterface
 {
     /**
-     * Checks if a given tag is equal
+     * Checks if the given tag is equal
      *
      * @param TagInterface $tag A tag
      *